naiquevin/game-of-life/gol_clj/README.md

 Note
 ----

-I know may not be idiomatic Clojure as I am still learning the language.
-It's just an attempt to port something I had already written in a more familiar language (Python), something like a warm up!
-But I am open to any kind of suggestions/criticism.
-So please let me know if there is anything.
+I know this may not be idiomatic Clojure as I am still learning the language.
+It's just an attempt to port something I had already written in a more familiar language (Python).
+But I am open to any kind of suggestions.
+So please let me know if you have any thoughts on this.

 License
 -------

-Copyright © 2013 Vineet Naik
+Copyright © 2013, Vineet Naik

 Distributed under the Eclipse Public License, the same as Clojure.